spsforks/SCons-scons-wiki/ReleaseHOWTO/UpdateGuide.md

 CAUTION: Only try this step if you have the toolchain for building the documentation.
-The packages needed are discussed in DeveloperGuide/Documentation.
+The packages needed are discussed [here](DevGuide-Documentation).
 It's quite a list.

 The following steps verify that the user guide sources (some of which are generated from other files) are up to date.